phpgears/cqrs-async/README.md

 ### Command queue

-This is the one responsible for actual async handling, which would normally be send the serialized command to a message queue system such as RabbitMQ
+This is the one responsible for actual async handling, which would normally be sending the serialized command to a message queue system such as RabbitMQ

 No implementation is provided but an abstract base class so you can extend from it

 ```
 use Gears\CQRS\Async\AbstractCommandQueue;